myluke/EchoPilot/README.md

 # EchoPilot

-EchoPilot aims to simplify and accelerate Go web application development by leveraging the Echo framework.
-This project is designed to make project launches quicker and more effortless, enabling developers to focus on building features rather than dealing with the complexities of web development infrastructure.
+Simplifying and accelerating Go web application development with the Echo framework, making project launches quicker and effortless.

 ## Features